mattermost/docs/source/boards/get-started-with-boards.rst

 Comments
 --------

-Comments are a helpful way to add additional information to a card, and comments are time and date stamped so they're easy to track.
+Comments are a helpful way to provide feedback or ask questions related to a card, and comments are time and date stamped so they're easy to track.
 Comments are listed in descending order from most recent to oldest.

 To add a comment, select the **Comment** field.
 When you're finished, select **Save**.